South Africa’s last apartheid president FW de Klerk dies at 85

 Nine days later, Mr Mandela walked free.

-Four years after that, Mr Mandela was elected as the country’s first black president as black people voted for the first time.
+Four years after that, Mr Mandela was elected as the country’s first black president as black South Africans voted for the first time.

 By then, Mr de Klerk and Mr Mandela had been awarded the Nobel Peace Prize in 1993 for their often tense co-operation in moving South Africa away from institutionalised racism and towards democracy.